dxl495/431-2020/projects/projectA/evaluation_results.md

 # Evaluation of Project A

+Thank you all for your work on the project.
+An email from me with the subject line **431 Project A Results** should appear in your preferred email by 5 PM on 2020-11-13.
+Please read the comments as coming from multiple people (including not just myself but also the TAs) and I hope you will forgive us any typographical or syntax errors, as I didn't find the time to closely edit all 70 sets of comments.

+- Grades of 85 and higher at the end of the semester convert to some form of A.
+- Grades of 70 to 84.9 at the end of the semester convert to some form of B.

+## Breakdown of Scores

+- Most students scored at least a B. Those that did not skipped an important step in the process.
+- The median grade on the Proposal (out of 25 points) was 22.5, and the maximum score achieved was 25
+- The median grade on the Report (out of 40 points) was 34, and the maximum score achieved was 39
+- The median grade on the Video (out of 25 points) was 20, and the maximum score achieved was 24.5
+- The median grade on the Self-Evaluation (out of 10 points) was 9, and the maximum score achieved was 9.5
+- No penalties were applied for lateness on the final report/video/self-evaluation.

+## Sharing a Video

+I plan to share just one of the video presentation, in an effort not to overwhelm you.
+When I have permission from the student involved, I will post it.
+While the presentation isn't perfect, it does show what I believe to be an excellent result within the 3 minute time limit for an individual presentation, which is focused nicely on the things I thought were most important in their analysis.
+It also made good use of technology that should be available to you all, as opposed to some of the others that used very polished editing strategies.
+I'll note that there were many solid presentations, and some that were truly excellent, besides the one that I will share.

+## Comments in the Self-Evaluations

 Unedited results from two questions asked in the self-evaluation follow, if you're interested to see what people (said they) learned.

 1. [What was the key finding of your study?](https://github.com/THOMASELOVE/431-2020/blob/master/projects/projectA/evaluation_results.md#what-was-the-key-finding-of-your-study)